cirex-web/GM/readme.md

-# Clock it! - The Google Meet Participant Tracker
+# Clock it! - The Google Meet Participation Tracker
 Made by: Eric Xu